-Traveling beyond the cities and into the great outdoors, often makes way for a whole new perspective on the world and the everyday places around us.
-While we still love the cities and iconic landmarks around the world, we have found 16 natural wonders that will make stepping outside well worth the trip!
+Travelling beyond the cities and into the great outdoors, often makes way for a whole new perspective on the world and the everyday places around us.
+While we at Expat Explore still love exploring cities and iconic landmarks across the globe, these 16 natural wonders will make stepping outside well worth the trip!

 The Valbonë Valley National Park is nestled in the Albanian Alps, surrounded by peaks and lush terrain.
 This trans-boundary park lies on the borders of Albania and Montenegro.
 The green hills, crystal blue waters and open spaces are the perfect way to escape!